shsjxzh/GBMCE/README.md

-# GBMCR
-Towards a Generalized Bayesian Model of Category Effects
+# Towards a Generalized Bayesian Model of Category Effects